-It was, however, three years before the Ontario Fire Buffs Association came into being with the thought of having a central connecting point which would attract people with similar interests in the fire service and offered them an opportunity to share information about the fire services in Ontario through a bi-monthly newsletter known as the “Third Alarm”.
+It was, however, three years before the Ontario Fire Buffs Association came into being with the thought of having a central connecting point which would not only attract people with similar interests in the fire service but offer them the opportunity to share information about the fire services in Ontario through a bi-monthly newsletter known as the “Third Alarm”.

-In 1979, the Association had the opportunity to obtain ownership of a piece of fire apparatus and for legal reasons was incorporated under our present name, the Ontario Fire Buff Associates, and more commonly known as the OFBA.
+In 1979, the Association had the opportunity to obtain ownership of a piece of fire apparatus and for legal reasons was incorporated under our present name, the Ontario Fire Buff Associates, more commonly known as the OFBA.

 Our members come from many walks of life and their “common interest” in the fire service is very diverse.
-They include canteen services to fire departments at large fires; fire department histories; fire and apparatus photography; collecting and preserving antique fire apparatus; attending fire service musters; shoulder patch collecting, scanning fire calls, and building scale model fire apparatus.
-Thanks to the dedication of our early organizers and members, the O.F.B.A. has developed over the years.
+“Interests” include canteen / rehab services to fire departments; fire department histories; fire and apparatus photography; collecting and preserving antique fire apparatus and equipment; attending fire service musters; shoulder patch collecting, monitoring fire service Communications and building / collecting scale model fire apparatus.

 The OFBA has been instrumental in helping other clubs spring up throughout Ontario.
 Some of these are: